Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 ***
 ### Next Level It!
 Docker-compose
 Docker-compose is taking those simple docker commands we saw above to the next level.
-With one yml file you can build and launch more than containers at the same time.
-It can also be used in development environment when your python code keeps changing, and you are sick of going through the process of stop/remove containers, and re-build new image.
+With one yml file (docker-compose.yml), you can build and launch more than containers at the same time.
+What I find appealing is that it can be used in development environment when your python code keeps changing, and you are sick of going through the process of stop/remove containers, and re-build new image.
 Then start the containers up again.

 ### Code Breakdown - docker-compose.yml
 The content of docker-compose.yml